Decentralized Bitcoin Exchanges: A Guide to Bitcoin DEXs

-Learn what decentralized Bitcoin exchanges are and how they work and discover a list of top Bitcoin DEXs you can use today.
+Learn about decentralized Bitcoin exchanges and how they work, and discover a list of the best Bitcoin DEXs in a beginner’s guide.

 Decentralized Bitcoin exchanges have grown considerably popular in recent years due to the rise of Bitcoin layers, such as Stacks and Rootstock.